EU tax chief urges Swiss to end bank secrecy

 "Switzerland can gain from a stronger tax agreement with the EU with automatic exchange of information at its core.
 It would be a clear signal from Switzerland that it supports fair play."

-Switzerland, the world's biggest offshore financial centre, with $2 trillion (1.26 trillion pounds) in assets under management, is under pressure from both the EU and the United States to end bank secrecy as cash-strapped states seek to stop tax evasion.
+Switzerland, the world's biggest offshore financial centre, with $2 trillion in assets under management, is under pressure from both the EU and the United States to end bank secrecy as cash-strapped states seek to stop tax evasion.

 The issue has become even more heated in recent months as U.S. authorities threaten to indict Swiss banks, a French minister quit over his Swiss account and Bayern Munich president Uli Hoeness admitted evading taxes through a Swiss bank.